 Travel Request Process

 While UT Austin maintains the right to restrict travel to regions with a heightened safety risk, you may request an exception to travel to a Restricted Region.
 The IOC Subcommittee, appointed by the President, reviews travel requests on behalf of the IOC.
-This means the IOC Subcommittee makes the final decision about such travel, which cannot be appealed.
+This means the IOC Subcommittee makes the final decision about such travel.
 For this reason, the IOC strongly recommends you do not purchase airline tickets until you have received an official letter of approval.

 Changes in Travel Arrangements